 PRESS RELEASE from Mat-Su Health Foundation

 Mat-Su Health Foundation is the official business name of Valley Hospital Association, Inc., which shares ownership in Mat-Su Regional Medical Center.
-In this capacity, the MSHF board members and representatives actively participate in the governance of Mat-Su’s community hospital and protect the community’s interest in this important healthcare asset through board oversight.
-The MSHF invests its share of Mat-Su Regional’s profits into charitable works that improve the health and wellness of Alaskans living in Mat-Su.
-More information is available online at www.healthymatsu.org.
+In this capacity, the foundation actively participates in the governance of Mat-Su’s community hospital and protect the community’s interest in this important health care asset through board oversight.
+The MSHF invests its assets into charitable works that improve the health and wellness of Alaskans living in the Mat-Su.
+More information is available at www.healthymatsu.org.